 No, Medicare is not going broke.
 News headlines that claim “Medicare is bankrupt” often discuss rising average spending per beneficiary.
 Monetary deductions made throughout one’s working career are stored in a trust fund to cover Medicare Part A. If the beneficiary exceeds that amount and Medicare has to pay the amount it is exceeded by, Medicare’s spending increases.
 As a whole, if Medicare is overspending too much, it won’t have enough funds to pay for its beneficiaries.

 At the current rate, Medicare will be able to pay for hospital insurance (Part A) for beneficiaries in full until 2028.
 Adjustments will be required between now and then to continue the high level of coverage that exists today.

 2. Rising health care costs will cap Medicare’s ability to cover beneficiaries

 Yes, Medicare spending is rising rapidly as a result of increasing overall health care costs.
 Beneficiaries above the age of 80 account for a large portion of Medicare’s spending and by 2050, their count is expected to triple.

 In relation to the entire federal budget, Medicare spending will increase gradually over the next ten years.
 In 2016, Medicare’s spending as a part of the entire federal budget was just over 15%.
-In 2017, it is estimated to be at 14.9% and increase at a slow rate until 2027 at 17.8%.
+It is projected to increase at a slow rate until 2027 at 17.8%.
 This gradual and predictable increase will help prevent premiums from skyrocketing for the beneficiary.

 4. Part D coverage won’t exist in the future